kammce/SJSU-DEV-Linux/docs/_build/html/_sources/rst/getting-started.rst.txt

 Prerequisites
 ---------------
-RoverCore was built to run on Ubuntu and on Embedded Linux Platforms.
-Your best option is to run the most recent LTS (L.ong T.erm S.ervice) Ubuntu on your machine or install it on a virtual machine.
+Need a running version of Ubuntu 14.04 LTS or above.
+Ubuntu in a virtual machine such as VirtualBox or VMPlayer will work as well.

 .. note::

-	The main features of RoverCore will work on Windows and Mac OSX but the install.sh will not work.
+	The it is possible to get SJSU-Dev-Linux to work completely on Windows and Mac OSX if you have all of the necessary PATH dependencies installed, but that is not covered here.
 You will need to manually install all of the necessary components in the installer script.

 Installation
 -------------